jolivain/trusted-firmware-a/docs/design/cpu-specific-build-macros.rst

    on the master CHI interface indicates when data is returned from the LLC.
    This is used to control how the LL_CACHE* PMU events count.

+-  ``NEOVERSE_N2_EXTERNAL_LLC``: This flag indicates that an external last level cache(LLC) is present in the system, and that the DataSource field on the master CHI interface indicates when data is returned from the LLC.
+   This is used to control how the LL_CACHE* PMU events count.

 --------------

 *Copyright (c) 2014-2020, Arm Limited and Contributors.
 All rights reserved.*